Falls Schools contracts with Johnson Bus to provide transportation for students.

 Students that live outside of a 2-mile radius will be bussed.

 Please review the additional guidelines and eligibility information below.
-For questions or to set up non-mandated busing, please call our transportation department at 262-250-8851.
+For questions, please call our transportation department at 262-250-8851.

 Wisconsin Statutes Section 121.54 requires school boards to provide transportation to and from public schools to all resident pupils living more than two miles from the nearest public school they are entitled to attend.
 Wisconsin Statutes Section 121.54(2)(b)(1) requires a school district to transport a resident pupil to and from a private school: (1) if that student lives within the attendance area of that private school, and (2) if that private school is situated within the public school district or not more than five miles beyond the boundaries of the school district, measured along the usually traveled route.
 The two-mile limit applies to both public and private schools.
 However, in 1962, the electors of the school district voted to change this distance to one mile for elementary students (Pre-kindergarten to fifth grade).
 This distance can only be changed by a vote of the electors at the Annual Meeting or at a Special Meeting called for this purpose.
 The need to draw a line at one or two miles leads to one of the most frequent concerns raised by parents each year: “Why can’t my child ride the bus?
 We live next door to, three houses from, a block away from, a student who does qualify for transportation.”
 The School Board’s Finance & Auxiliary Services Committee has stressed the importance of adhering strictly to the State Statute to assure equitable provision of transportation services.
 One question asked each year comes from parents of fifth graders concerned about whether their student(s) will continue to receive transportation when they attend North Middle School as a sixth grader.
 As I mentioned above, the distance for determining transportation increases from one to two miles in sixth grade.
 We have provided North Middle School with a broad outline in the form of a map to help them answer this question.
 We have created a database of district addresses with transportation eligibility references for each school to assist in answering this and many other questions.